Custom Search

 Description

 The Australian Kelpie has a compact body and well-developed limbs.
-Slightly longer than he is tall, the Kelpie has a broad chest and firm hind quarters that contribute to his flexible, energized appearance.
+Slightly longer than he is tall, the Kelpie has a broad chest and firm hindquarters that contribute to his flexible, energized appearance.
 The head is long and narrow.
 The medium length tail is low set.
 The short, compact feet have well arched toes.
 The double coat consists of a short and dense undercoat and a hard, straight and weather-repellent outer coat.
-Color possibilities include black and red, each with or without out tan; and fawn, chocolate and blue.
-Kelpie owners are more interested in the breed's working ability then their appearance.
+Color possibilities include black and red, each with or without tan and fawn, chocolate and blue.
+Kelpie owners are more interested in the breed's working ability then its appearance.

 Temperament

-A compact, robust, enthusiastic, and tireless working dog.
+A compact, robust, enthusiastic and tireless working dog.
 Excellent at herding, the Australian Kelpie is the most popular and successful working dog.
-Kelpies are devoted one-man dogs but far too work-oriented and energetic for a house or apartment existence.
-Their easy trainability and keenness on the job make them a fundamental component of the Australian work force.
-They are ready to respond immediately to any signal given by its master, even from a great distance.
-They are good with children when they are raised with them from puppyhood.
+Kelpies are devoted one-man dogs but far too work-oriented and energetic for a couch dog or apartment existence.
+Their easy trainability and keenness on the job make them a fundamental component of the Australian workforce.
+They are ready to respond immediately to any signal given by their masters, even from a great distance.
+They are good with children when they are raised with them from puppyhood and/or properly socialized.
 Kelpies will try to herd other dogs, pets and animals whether they want to be herded or not.
 This workaholic will work until it drops.
 They are independent and in business for themselves rather than for pleasing a handler.
 Boredom is the breed's doom and the owner's as well.
 In their native country of Australia, Kelpies work all day even in intense heat, covering 1,000 to 4,000-plus acres.
-The breed uses "eye" similar to the Border Collie's on the tractable stock, but utilizes its nipping ability to turn more stubborn cattle.
+The breed uses its "eye" similar to the Border Collie's on the tractable stock, but utilizes its nipping ability to turn more stubborn cattle.
 Kelpies can muster thousands of sheep from pasture to pen to truck.
 When a flock of sheep is packed as tight as Times Square on New Year's Eve, they will look for the shortest way to the other side, which is usually in a straight line.
-This very clever Kelpie will jump on the back of the nearest sheep and run lightly across the flock to reach the other side.
+The very clever Kelpie will jump on the back of the nearest sheep and run lightly across the flock to reach the other side.
 They make excellent watchdogs and can also be trained as seeing-eye dogs.
 The Australian Kelpie is not an aggressive dog, but he can be protective when needed, and will guard his family and their belongings when necessary, regardless of the risk to himself.
+With the deep intelligence which this breed exhibits comes a high dominance level.
+Meek owners will not do well with this breed.
+They need an owner who knows how to display natural calm, but firm authority over the dog at all times.
+With the right type of owner and the proper amount of daily metal and physical exercise this breed can excel.
+Problems can and WILL arise with meek owners, and/or owners who do not provide the proper amount and type of exercise.
+This breed does best with a job to do.
+If you do not have time to extensively work with and exercise your dog, or do not fully understand canine instincts and their need to have leadership, this is not the breed for you.

 Height, Weight